Freshmen entering Louisiana State University are eligible to apply to the Honors College if they meet the following recommended admission criteria:

 Students are strongly encouraged to apply by the November 15 deadline.
 Any applications received after this date will be reviewed on a space-available basis.

 Any student who wishes to appeal an admission decision may do so by letter, addressed to the dean of the Honors College, Dr. Nancy Clark.
 Appeals may be submitted only by the applicant and must clearly state the applicant's reasons for appealing the original admission decision.
 The appeal should include significant information that was not included in the original application.
 All appeals are reviewed on a case-by-case basis.
 Applicants may expect a response within 3 weeks of the date we receive the appeal.
+Appeals must be received by June 1.

 Send your written request and supporting materials to: